MultiPL-E: A Scalable and Extensible Approach to Benchmarking Neural Code Generation: Details of Language Translations

 \section{Details of Language Translations}

-The tables below describe the details of all \nlang language translations.
-Technical information regarding running experiments and evaluating generated programs can be found at the MultiPL-E website and in our code repository.
+The tables below describe the details of all \nlang language translations as well as our Python translation.
+Technical information regarding running experiments and evaluating generated programs can be found at \url{github.com/nuprl/MultiPL-E}.
 Here we address language-specific decisions that are relevant to the prompt translation task.
 Specifically, we outline the following details: \begin{enumerate} \item The language version used as a reference for creating the value-to-value translation. \item The stop tokens used for signaling the end of program generation.
 Across languages these reflect terms that begin and/or start code blocks (variations of \texttt{\textbackslash n\}} are common). \item Details about prompt creation.
 This sections highlight the choice of comments and any necessary preamble information (e.g., the opening tag \texttt{<?php} in PHP) \item Information about mapping values and/or types from Python.
 Notes here describe places where case-by-case decisions need to be made, or a language's limitations required not converting a subset of values and/or types.
 Omitted discussions represents straightforward conversions (e.g., integers in Perl).

 \end{enumerate}